-A testimony from Kristin
+A testimony from Jackie

 Have you saved up and paid cash for something — large or small?
 Submit your story for possible publication here.